pedramyazdipoor/Improved-Differential-Evolution-Algorithm/README.md

 ![image](https://github.com/user-attachments/assets/e7834567-3c22-4d70-a602-20dfd8f79f55)

-Finally, the proposed algorithm is evaluated by 12 benchmark functions with low-dimension and high-dimension.
+Finally, the proposed algorithm is evaluated by 12 benchmark functions with low-dimension and high-dimension. \
+The experiment results indicate that the proposed NBOLDE has a faster convergence speed, higher convergence accuracy, and better optimization capabilities in solving high-dimensional complex functions.